SamiAlasfahani/autizemons/README.txt

 (God, beats all, losses to none)
-Master Kwan -> Last Breath (maximizes all own stats) Nassifer -> Chaos Code (deals % spec damage and minimizes random stat of target, hits 6 times)
+Master Kwan -> Last Breath (maximizes all own stats)

 ramattacks:

-knee touch (minimizes all active enemy autizemon's speed) flash (deals flat damage to target and confuses them) jack off (fails) racoon strike (slashes dealing flat damage with chance to poison target enemy autizemon)
+knee touch (deals flat damage to random enemy autizemon with a chance to lower their speed by 2, hits 4 times) flash (deals flat damage to target with a chance to confuse them) jack off (fails) racoon strike (slashes target dealing % enemy missing hp physical damage with a chance to poison, % chance to hit twice, % chance to hit 3 times, % chance to hit 5 times)